GSA/notifications-api/terraform/README.md

     terraform plan
     ```

     This will show you any pending changes that Terraform is ready to make.
-Now is the time to write any code you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.
+Now is the time to write any HCL code you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.

 1. **Only if it is safe to do so**, apply your changes.